jtmorris/Two-Axis-Camera-Tracking/README.md

         <img src="resources/mechanism_in_action.gif">
 </p>

 *View of the tracking mechanism in action.
-Camera is tracking a suspended pink Post-It swinging behind the camera filming.
+Camera is tracking a suspended pink Post-It swinging behind the filming camera.
 A longer video of the mechanism in action can be found here: https://www.bitchute.com/video/jbJDwrpSroNH/*

 ## Theory and Methods
 Utilizing a webcam and computer vision techniques, I sought to track an object in 3D space utilizing a two degree of freedom motorized mechanism.
 I opted to use the OpenCV computer vision library and Python 3 for computer vision.
 I opted for two stepper motors controlled by an Arduino and L298N dual H-bridge motor controllers.
-The communication between the computer (Python) and the Arduino would occur over a serial connection using mutually known flag characters (ASCII integers 1 through 4) sent from Python, over USB, to indicate which motor to move and and which direction.
+The communication between the computer (Python) and the Arduino would occur over a serial connection using mutually known flag characters, ASCII integers 1 through 4, sent from Python, over USB, to indicate which motor to move and and which direction.

 This repository contains the Python and Arduino code written to execute this project.